Freight Insurance brokers – Protect yourself

 Generally, all methods of transport should have some sort of cargo insurance.
 Freight insurance brokers can price goods depending on how fragile they may be.
 When you are planning your shipments out of different origins it would be highly advised that the importer take out some insurance.
 As an industry operative we see cargo that has become damaged in transit.
 From Broken Glass, liquor, squished , torn and even weather damaged goods.
 Protecting your assets must be a priority.
-An insurance broker usually can take out insurance for your goods that are moving between countries.
+A freight insurance broker usually can take out insurance for your goods that are moving between countries.
 Cargo insurance is also declared when you obtain customs clearance for your cargo.
 The value of the insurance is submitted to customs.

 Its Fragile but I’m having a bad day